vegawidget/ggvega/src-ext/TypeScript/README.md

 ### Repository Setup
 1. Make sure you have  [node.js](https://nodejs.org/en/).
 2. Cd into [TS ggvega directory](https://github.com/vegawidget/ggvega/tree/master/src-ext/TypeScript/ggvega) in your local clone of the repository and install all the npm dependencies.
-We use [yarn](https://yarnpkg.com/)to have reproducible dependencies:
+We use [yarn](https://yarnpkg.com/) to have reproducible dependencies:
 ```
 cd ./src-ext/TypeScript/ggvega
 yarn